 b) Search Engine Ads

-These include the Pay-Per-Click (PPC) adverts mentioned earlier and Pay Per Impression (PPI) ads.
+These include the Pay-Per-Click (PPC) adverts and Pay Per Impression (PPI) ads.
 These types of ads appear on search engine results pages (SERPs).
 They look almost like a native ad at the top, with subtle indications that it is an ad.

 c) Banner Ads